 On the shuttle, Saffron begins shedding crocodile tears (with perhaps some touches of real regret) and begins a sad conversation with Mal about whether people can ever change.
 Mal is cautious, but eventually lets his guard down enough to get near her.
 Saffron promptly steals his gun, forces him to take his clothes off, and dumps him in the desert while she flies the shuttle over to where bin was dropped.
 However, despite an increasingly frantic (and messy) search for the laser she can't find it.
 Saffron finally concludes that it's gone... and turns to see that Inara (laser in hand) has snuck up beside the bin and been watching Saffron in amusement.
 Turns out Mal and crew figured on a double cross, and during all the fuss with getting past the Feds, Inara got to the bin first, retrieved the laser, and let Saffron climb in and make a fool out of herself trying to find it.
 Inara seals Saffron into the bin, cheerfully telling her that the authorities should track it down in a few hours and take things from there.

 Back on the ship, Jayne finally comes to in the med bay, unable to move.
 Simon lets Jayne thinks that he's paralyzed for a few seconds (during which Jayne is clearly terrified) before explaining that it's a temporary situation to make sure that Jayne wouldn't injure himself upon coming to, and then has a nice chat with Jayne about what happened on Ariel

 , and how they really should trust each other and live together instead of looking for opportunities to back stab each other.
 He promises never to hurt Jayne, despite all the times that Jayne is likely to be helpless and under Simon's knife due to the wounds that Jayne tends to pick up in his line of work, and then Simon leaves.
-River then informs Jayne that if he ever sells them out again, she’ll kill him with her brain.
+River then informs Jayne that she can kill him with her brain.